Bible moralisée: Background

 In the European Middle Ages the Catholic church made use of pictures as a means of instruction, to supplement the knowledge acquired by reading or oral teaching.
 Books only existed in manuscript form and, being extremely costly, were beyond the means of most people.
 Hardly anyone could read, outside the ranks of the clergy and the monks.
 So frescoes of scenes from the Old and New Testaments, stained-glass windows, and the like were set up in the churches, because, as the Synod of Arras (1025) said, "The illiterate contemplated in the lineaments of painting what they, having never learnt to read, could not discern in writing".

 Pictures spread abroad a knowledge of the events recorded in the Bible and of the mutual connection between the leading facts of the Old and New Testaments, whether as type and antitype, or as prophecy and fulfillment.
 For this purpose the picture Bibles of the Middle Ages were copied and put in circulation.
 Parts of these go back to the eleventh and twelfth centuries.

 The Bibles moralisées were created to interpret and explain scripture.
 A broad didactic movement in the first half of the thirteenth century was one that placed an importance on pictures teaching morality.
 The Bible moralisées was part of this movement and attempted to do just that.
 Both the depiction and text must be read because the images hold an interpretation of the world or moment in history, and details within the images hold symbolic meaning.

 The manuscripts were for private use, specifically the Bibles moraliées were designed to teach the French kings.
-The second of the bible manuscripts, Vienna 1179, may have been written in Latin for the purpose of teaching Louis VIII.
+The second of the Bible manuscripts, Vienna 1179, may have been written in Latin for the purpose of teaching Louis VIII.

-Versions

-This Bible, as indeed all the picture Bibles of the Middle Ages, did not contain the full text of the Bible, and contained much original commentary.
-Short passages only were cited, and these not so as to give any continuous sense or line of thought.
-But the object of the writer seems to have been chiefly to make the texts cited the basis of moral and allegorical teaching, in the manner so common in those days.
-In the Psalter he was content with copying out the first verse of each psalm; whilst when dealing with the Gospels he did not quote from each evangelist separately, but made use of a kind of confused diatessaron of all four combined.
-An attempt was made to establish a connection between the events recorded in the Old Testament and those recorded in the New, even when there does not seem to be any very obvious connection between them.
-Thus the sleep of Adam, recorded in the beginning of Genesis, is said to prefigure the death of Christ; and Abraham sending his servant with rich presents to seek a wife for his son is a type of the Eternal Father giving the Gospels to the Apostles to prepare the union of His Son with the Church.